A full guide to EU and UK air passenger rights

 Travelers oftentimes hear about protections offered by EC 261 and EU 261.
 They are the same regulation, technically EC Regulation 261/2004.

-UK is a separate, but similar regulation from the UK government, instituted as a way to protect passengers following the passage of Brexit.
+UK is a separate, but similar regulation from the UK government, instituted as a way to protect passengers following Brexit.

 KNOW YOUR RIGHTS